scverse/scvi-tools/docs/developer/maintenance.md

 ### Release branches

-We create release branches for each increment in the major or minor version (according to semantic versioning), formatted as `MAJOR.MINOR.x`, _e.g._, `1.0.x`.
+We create release branches for each increment in the major or minor version, formatted as `MAJOR.MINOR.x`, _e.g._, `1.0.x`.
 This means that all patch releases (_e.g._ `1.0.1`, `1.0.2`, etc.) will be made from the `1.0.x` branch.

-This allows us to merge new features and breaking changes into the `main` branch without affecting the release branches.
+This allows us to merge new features and/or breaking changes into the `main` branch without affecting the release branches.
 We can then backport bug fixes and other changes to the release branches as needed.

 ### Backporting

-The development branch is the `main` branch, and we create release branches from it.
+The development branch is the `main` branch, and we create release branches off it.
 Since pull requests only come into the `main` branch, backporting is used to bring new changes into release branches.